-The external auditor, the officer in charge of internal audit and the officer in charge of compliance may communicate directly with the Chair.
+The external auditor, the officer in charge of internal audit and the officer in charge of Regulatory Risk Management may communicate directly with the Chair.

 7. Procedure

 The procedure for Committee meetings shall be the same as that for meetings of the Board of Directors.